Skip to main content

 Excel REPLACE

-The SUBSTITUTE() formula is similar to REPLACE().
+The SUBSTITUTE() function is similar to REPLACE().
 Instead of providing the location of a character or the number of characters, we will only provide old text and new text.

 SUBSTITUTE(text, old_text, new_text, [instance_num])